muziejus/javascripting-english-major/12-markdown.md

 * Introduce an `<h2>` by typing `##`.
 Use three octothorpes for `<h3>` and so on.
-* Footnotes are `[^n]` where the footnote marker is supposed to be (`n` is a number), and then the corresponding footnote test is written at the end of the document like `[^n]: This is footnote text.` Footnotes aren’t included in my cheat sheet, since I load them as a separate extension, as you will see below.
+* Footnotes are `[^n]` where the footnote marker is supposed to be (`n` is a number), and then the corresponding footnote text is written at the end of the document like `[^n]: This is footnote text.` Footnotes aren’t included in my cheat sheet, since I load them as a separate extension, as you will see below.